25 Small Inground Pool Ideas for All Budgets

 Budget-Friendly Small Inground Pool Ideas

 We know that many pool buyers want to upgrade their small pool for as little money as possible.
-To help you get the best inground pool for the lowest cost, here are seven more awesome things that you can add to your pool while staying within your budget.
+To help you get the best inground pool for the lowest cost, here are seven more awesome things that you can add to your pool without blowing the budget.

 Bubblers are essentially in-pool fountains, and they go perfectly in shallow areas of the pool like tanning ledges.
-The relaxing sound that just one bubbler can bring to your backyard makes it a good option for anyone looking to create a serene outdoor retreat.
-Each bubbler costs $450 to $700 on average and will need to be installed when the pool is constructed.
+The relaxing sound that just one bubbler can bring to your backyard makes it a good option for anyone looking to create a serene outdoor retreat (plus, it can keep your little ones entertained for hours - like, “where are those bubbles coming from?!”, they’ll wonder).
+Each bubbler can cost ~$450 to $700 on average and will need to be installed when the pool is constructed.

-All swimming pool games can make the pool more fun in the summertime, and adding a basketball hoop can bring that fun to the next level.
-On average, a pool basketball hoop can cost $150 to $350 or more, depending on the manufacturer and type.
+Who doesn’t like a little competition amongst loved ones every now and again?
+Swimming pool games can make the pool more fun in the summertime, and adding a basketball hoop or volleyball net can bring that fun to the next level.
+A pool basketball hoop or volleyball net can vary in price depending on the manufacturer and type, but it maybe a more affordable option to add some more excitement to your inground pool experience.

-Adding lounge chairs and seating areas to your pool patio is a no brainer.
+Okay, we’ll admit it: maybe not everyone is into friendly competition during pool time.
+Adding lounge chairs and seating areas to your pool patio is a no-brainer for when folks just want to keep dry, kick back, and take it easy.
 But if you want to maximize the space and make your pool the focal point of your backyard, try adding seating and outdoor furniture all around the pool rather than clustering it in one corner.

 Instead of surrounding your pool in concrete, why not try planting some pool-friendly plants on one or more sides?
 The above image features plants in the surrounding pool landscaping as well as in strategically placed planters along the rock retaining wall.
-This might cost $300 to $700 to integrate.
+You might be shocked at just how much a lil’ pop of color and nature can enhance your pool space.
+A few hundred bucks could be all you need.

+Is a traditional spa just not big enough for ‘ya?
 A couple of jets can turn your small pool into a spool (a pool with a spa-like experience) and make it much more enjoyable to relax in.
-Jets can be added along bench seating areas or steps and cost around $400 each.
+Jets can be added along bench seating areas or steps and cost around ~$500 each.
 They also need to be installed during the pool's construction.

-While you might not find good in-pool furniture at the dollar store, it can be relatively cheap compared to other inground pool accessories.
+While you might not find good in-pool furniture at a local box store, it can be relatively cheap compared to other inground pool accessories.
 You can bring anything from loungers to tables to beds into your pool, and you can always upgrade your collection over time.
 Just make sure your tanning ledge is big enough for the type and amount of furniture that you want.

 What are your best small inground pool ideas?
 Share them with us in the comments!

-At River Pools, we manufacture world-class fiberglass swimming pools for customers across North America.
-Fiberglass pools are widely regarded as the number one choice for small inground pools because they are low-maintenance with low lifetime costs, and they are quick to install.
+Fiberglass pools are widely regarded as a great choice for small inground pools because they tend to be lower-maintenance with lower lifetime costs, and they can be quicker to install.

-If you'd like to learn more about your fiberglass swimming pool options, feel free to visit our learning center, try out our pool pricing calculator, or fill out our contact request form to get in touch with us using the button below.
+If you'd like to learn more about your fiberglass swimming pool options, feel free to visit our learning center, try out our pool pricing calculator, or fill out our contact request form to get in touch with an independent installer near you using the button below.

 If you're still shopping around for the right inground swimming pool for your home, you can download our free ebook for an in-depth comparison of the three main inground pool types.
 Happy swimming!